The British Museum continues to ignore pleas for the return of Welsh artefacts despite numerous demands from politicians and citizens alike

 The gold glimmers brightly drawing you in, delicate bands of decoration wrap the entire bodice, over four thousand years old and a true piece of Welsh history: The Mold Gold Cape.
 Discovered in 1833 in a small town in Northern Wales where it draws its name, the cape is an impressive example of Welsh Bronze age craftmanship.

 Yet, if you wanted to see it you would need to leave Wales altogether and take a trip to the British Museum.
 Similarly, The Red “Lady” of Paviland was discovered near Swansea.
-Initially thought to be female, the skeletal remains were later identified as a male hunter-gatherer during the last Ice Age from over 35,000 years ago.
+Initially thought to be female, the skeletal remains were later identified as a male hunter-gatherer dating back to the last Ice Age from over 35,000 years ago.
 It is currently housed in the Natural History Museum in Oxford.

 However, a British Museum spokesperson told Sky News the Mold Gold Cape is viewed by 6 million people per year and is a star piece in the museum’s collection.
 They state the artefact has been on loan to both Wrexham Museum and the National Museum Wales in Cardiff in the past 10 years.